-You can get in touch with me at [sebahgok AT google DOT com]
+You can get in touch with me at [sebahgok AT gmail DOT com]

-You can get in touch with me at [sebahgok AT google DOT com]
+You can get in touch with me at [sebahgok AT gmail DOT com]

-I am a Postdoctoral Fellow in the Learning Sciences program at Northwestern University, working at the Center for Connected Learning and Computer-Based Modeling directed by Uri Wilensky.
-I received my Ph.D. with dual majors in Instructional Systems Technology and Cognitive Science from Indiana University in 2024.
+As of Spring 2026, I am a Postdoctoral Fellow in Learning Sciences at Northwestern University's Center for Connected Learning and Computer-Based Modeling.
+I received my Ph.D. with dual majors in Cognitive Science and Instructional Systems Technology from Indiana University in 2024.

 News

 May 23, 2025.
-I will be giving an invited talk at Northwestern University’s Department of Psychology Cognitive Brown Bag series, titled “Multimedia Effects in Instruction vs. Feedback.”
+I gave an invited talk at Northwestern University’s Department of Psychology Cognitive Brown Bag series, titled “Multimedia Effects in Instruction vs. Feedback.”
+You can view the slides of the talk here.

 Name of presentation